-- 53. In line with the WFP Corporate Partnership Strategy, WFP will extend its range of partners to include academic institutions, private-sector companies and development partners.
+- 53.55.
+In line with the WFP Corporate Partnership Strategy, WFP will extend its range of partners to include academic institutions, private-sector companies and development partners.
 Government partners are the Ministry of Education, Arts and Culture, the Ministry of Poverty Eradication and Social Welfare, the Ministry of Health and Social Services, the Ministry of Agriculture, Water and Forestry, the Ministry of Gender Equality and Child Welfare, the Office of the Prime Minister and the National Planning Commission of the Ministry of Economic Planning.
-Government agencies such as the Namibia Agronomic Board, the Namibia Statistics Agency, the Agro-Marketing and Trade Agency and Agribusiness Development Agency will continue as partners. - 54.
-WFP will continue to partner and strengthen coordination among UNICEF, the World Health Organization and the Food and Agriculture Organization of the United Nations (FAO) in food and nutrition security analysis through NAFIN and in support of implementation of the Zero Hunger Road Map, Scaling Up Nutrition and the Food and Nutrition Security Council, which has been revived by the Government to coordinate food and nutrition security policy.
+Government agencies such as the Namibia Agronomic Board, the Namibia Statistics Agency, the Agro-Marketing and Trade Agency and Agribusiness Development Agency will continue as partners. - 56.
+In its work with humanitarian and development partners, WFP recognizes the multisectoral nature of food security and values the leveraging of collective experiences that reinforce networking among humanitarian actors to exchange experiences, knowledge and information on effective hunger solutions.
+WFP's methodology and tools for food security monitoring and analysis will therefore facilitate multisectoral engagement and divisions of labour based on mandates and areas of comparative advantage. - 54.57.WFP will continue to partner and strengthen coordination among UNICEF, the World Health Organization and the Food and Agriculture Organization of the United Nations (FAO) in food andscaling up nutrition security analysis through NAFIN and in food and nutrition security analysis through the Namibia Vulnerability Assessment Committee.
+WFP will seek to enhance collaboration with these agencies in support of ZHRM implementation of the Zero Hunger Road Map, Scaling Up Nutrition and and of the Food and Nutrition Security Council, which has been revived by the Government to coordinate food and nutrition security policy.